Method for simulating open-system dynamics using mid-circuit measurements on a quantum computer: Methods

 \subsection{Open systems}

-Consider an open fermionic system coupled to metallic contacts.
-An example of such a system is a chain of spinless fermions between source and drain contacts as illustrated in Fig.~\ref{F0}a.
+Consider an open system of electrons coupled to metallic contacts.
+An example of such a system is a chain of electrons between source and drain contacts as illustrated in Fig.~\ref{F0}a.
 We represent each site by a qubit, where the end qubits are connected to the contacts as shown in Fig.~\ref{F0}b.
-Transport is modeled by evolution of the system state, in which fermions are injected or removed at the contacts.
+Transport is modeled by evolution of the system state, in which electrons are injected or removed at the contacts.
 To simulate the dynamics we introduce the state $\ket{\Phi(t)}$ at time $t$, starting from the initial state $\ket{\Phi(0)} = \ket{\Phi_0}$.

-At each end site and time-point, we probabilistically select between three possible actions: (1) inject a fermion, (2) remove a fermion, (3) do nothing.
+At each end site and time-point, we probabilistically select between three possible actions: (1) inject an electron, (2) remove an electron, (3) do nothing.
 Consider a quantum register with $L$ qubits and let $\ket{0}_q$ and $\ket{1}_q$ be the basis states for Hilbert space of qubit $q$.
 The actions are performed through mid-circuit measurements.
 An electron is injected by setting the qubit measured in $\ket{0}_q$ to $\ket{1}_q$ and removed by setting the qubit measured in $\ket{1}_q$ to $\ket{0}_q$.
 For each end qubit $q$ and conductor $\alpha$, we define